Vichy France: Government responsibility

 For decades, the French government argued that the French Republic had been dismantled when Philippe Pétain instituted a new French State during the war and that the Republic had been reestablished when the war was over.
-It was not for the Republic, therefore, to apologise for events that happened while it had not existed and that had been carried out by a State it did not recognise.
+It was not for the Republic, therefore, to apologise for events that happened while it had not existed and that had been carried out by a State it did not recognize.
 For example, former President François Mitterrand had maintained that the Vichy Government, not France's Republic, was responsible.
 This position was more recently reiterated by Marine Le Pen, leader of the National Front Party, during the 2017 election campaign.

 The first official admission that the French State had been complicit in the deportation of 76,000 Jews during WW II was made in 1995 by then President Jacques Chirac, at the site of the Vélodrome d'Hiver, where 13,000 Jews had been rounded up for deportation to death camps in July 1942.
 "France, on that day [16 July 1942], committed the irreparable.
 Breaking its word, it handed those who were under its protection over to their executioners," he said.
 Those responsible for the roundup were "450 policemen and gendarmes, French, under the authority of their leaders [who] obeyed the demands of the Nazis..... the criminal folly of the occupiers was seconded by the French, by the French state".

 On 16 July 2017, also at a ceremony at the Vel' d'Hiv site, President Emmanuel Macron denounced the country's role in the Holocaust in France and the historical revisionism that denied France's responsibility for the 1942 roundup and subsequent deportation of 13,000 Jews.
-"It was indeed France that organised this", Macron insisted, French police collaborating with the Nazis.
+"It was indeed France that organised this," Macron insisted, French police collaborating with the Nazis.
 "Not a single German" was directly involved," he added.
 Macron was even more specific than Chirac had been in stating that the Government during the War was certainly that of France.
 "It is convenient to see the Vichy regime as born of nothingness, returned to nothingness.
 Yes, it's convenient, but it is false.
 We cannot build pride upon a lie."

 Macron made a subtle reference to Chirac's remark when he added, "I say it again here.
 It was indeed France that organized the roundup, the deportation, and thus, for almost all, death."